 It is a challenge to help children overcome negative behavioral patterns.
 Children may express their emotional discomfort with symptoms of depression, anxiety, phobias, eating disorders, severe mood swings, etc. My approach is to encourage active parental participation during therapeutic interventions with the child.
 We focus on educating empowering children, as well as their parents.

+Unlike child therapy, adolescent therapy honors confidentiality of the client.
 Adolescence is considered by the majority of mental health professionals as the most difficult period of adjustment in an individual’s life.
 This is a time when a child struggles to be an independent, self-sufficient person casting off the security of childhood particularly their relationship with their parents for peer relationships.
 Many adolescents rebel or “act out” during this time causing conflict with authority figures most particularly parents or teachers.
 Other adolescents may be concerned with their physical appearance resulting in eating disorders, low self-esteem, or depression.
 Still, others may retreat into the clouded consciousness of drugs and alcohol abuse.

-The therapist that treats these conditions must be able to engender trust, particularly difficult with this age group.
+I treat these conditions must be able to engender trust, particularly difficult with this age group.
 They tend to be both moody and non-verbal with strangers.
 A positive therapeutic relationship is accomplished by being empathetic, sincere, having expert knowledge of the developmental issues of this age range, and by ensuring confidentiality.